GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 From personal experience through talking to many of Google's partners, a lot of [companies struggle with hiring great web developers](https://medium.com/javascript-scene/why-hiring-is-so-hard-in-tech-c462c3230017).
-The talent shortage is real, and recruiting costs are high, which is why startups commonly hire in-house recruiters who often approach recruiting with a shotgun approach that has not has not helped the reputation of recruiters with IT professionals.
+The talent shortage is real, and recruiting costs are high, which is why startups commonly hire in-house recruiters who often approach recruiting with a breadth-first approach that has not helped the reputation of recruiters with IT professionals.
 Also, companies often already employ teams of Android and/or iOS developers that they cannot just retrain to become web developers.
 Creating a PWA requires a high level of specialization that not all web developers can offer.